complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 ## Opening Architect

-{% include nc-image src="assets/img/architect-guide/start-screen.png" content="The Architect start screen" %}
+[](assets/img/architect-guide/start-screen.png" content="The Architect start screen" %}

 Upon opening Architect, you are greeted by the **start screen**.
 Like the start screen in Interviewer, you will see a welcome panel that contains links to the project overview video and the documentation website, with other sections becoming available as needed.
 When opened for the first time, the Architect start screen presents two task options: (1) create a blank new protocol, or (2) open an existing protocol from your computer.